Sean-Leishman/blog/content/projects/gryosound.md

 {{< figure align=center width=auto height=500px  src="../../playSound.png" >}}

 GyroSound was created as part a group project while on my exchange year in Singapore.
-We were taskted with coming up with an Android App which utlized the instrumentation available on the device.
+We were tasked with coming up with an Android App which utilised the instrumentation available on the device.
 What came from this process was GyroSound.

 ## What is GyroSound?